2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Elephant: and lots of them.

-• Giraf: not a lot, but they were present.
+• Giraf: Not a lot, but they were present.

 • Kudu: I love the horns on the males.